 Please note that all clinical information systems that use one or more My Health Record B2B web services will need to conform to the new profile.

 The Agency is committed to providing support to vendors to make sure their systems pass conformance.
-Information sessions will also be available, following the final release of the profile, which will provide an overview of the profile and detail of the steps to conform.

 Benefits of the new security requirements

-- reduce the likelihood of cyber attacks by disabling redundant technologies
+- reduce the likelihood of cyber-attacks by disabling redundant technologies

 - strengthen system authentication and application timeouts